AdamCraig/cha-ching/README.md

 ## Description

 _An Android app centered around keeping track of expenses.
 Users can add purchases and categorize them under several common expense types.
-Data is saved in Firebase and visualized with a colorful DecoView customized by category._
+Data is saved in Firebase and visualized with a colorful DecoView customized by category.
+Never mind the "Bribes" category. :)_

 ## Setup/Installation Requirements